My car licence

 - You must not accumulate four or more demerit points during the provisional licence period.

-These laws no longer apply to you they only apply to P1 provisional licences
+These laws no longer apply to you if you hold a P2 provisional licence (they only apply to P1 provisional licences)

-- You must display the prescribed P-plates so that they are clearly visible from the front & rear of the vehicle (rear only for motorcycles).
+- Having to display P-plates on the front and rear of your vehicle when driving (rear only for motorcycles)

 - Hands-free mode and Bluetooth technology

-- If you are under the age of 25 years, you must not drive
+- Not being able to do the following if you are under the age of 25

-- with more than one passenger aged 16 to 20 years (excluding immediate family members) unless a Qualified Supervising Driver is seated next to you or you meet the exemption criteria.
+- Drive with more than one passenger aged 16 to 20 years in the vehicle (excluding family members unless a Qualified Supervising Driver is seated next to you or you meet the exemption criteria)